13muskaan/restaurantproject/Readme.txt

 ISSUES:

-- managers at this point can't: manage reservations
+- managers at this point can't:
-- admins at this point cannot:  delete users, update user information, view reviews, manage reviews, manage functions,  insert files
+- admins at this point cannot:
-- members at this point can't:  view functions, download content
+- members at this point can't: manage their own profile (fix ajax)

-- Index files are empty for admin and manager